 - Create multiple Idea Books for different rooms in the addition.

 - Now, determine your budget.
 How much are you willing to invest and how much can you afford?
 Can you tap saved income or will you take on debt?
-Which financing option is best for you: home equity, straight loan or a refinance with cash out?
+Which financing option is best for you: home equity, a straight loan, or a refinance with cash out?
 And don’t forget to look at current rates as your addition will be combined with your existing mortgage at current rates.

 - Finally, research and decide on the company you want to work with.
 A design/build company is often your best choice because you are dealing with a turnkey solutions provider that manages the design and construction all under one roof, which in turn helps keep costs lower and speed up execution.